Dunstable: Woodside Link

 The 1.8 mi A5505 Woodside Link connects the industrial areas of Dunstable and Houghton Regis to the new junction 11a of the M1 motorway.
-This road takes traffic out of the town centres, reduces congestion and improves air quality.
-Forming part of Central Bedfordshire Council's Dunstable Town Centre Masterplan, the Woodside Link improves job opportunities and quality of life for people living and working in Dunstable and neighbouring towns and villages.
-It will also provide access to a new development area north of Houghton Regis, where 5,150 new homes are to be built and 30 hectares of employment land are to be developed by 2031.
-Central Bedfordshire Council delivered the £38.3m scheme with contributions of £20m from SEMLEP's Local Growth Deal, £5m from the UK government's Local Pinch Point Fund and £1m of developer contributions.
+This road aimed to take traffic out of the town centre, reduce congestion and improve air quality.
+It formed part of Central Bedfordshire Council's Dunstable Town Centre Masterplan, to improve job opportunities and quality of life for people living and working in Dunstable and neighbouring towns and villages.
+It also allowed access to the development of greenbelt land north of Houghton Regis for 5,150 new homes and 30 hectares of employment land by 2031.
+Central Bedfordshire Council delivered the £38.3m scheme with contributions of £20m from SEMLEP's Local Growth Deal, £5m from the UK government's Local Pinch Point Fund and £1m from developers.

 Amenities

 Culture

 Since opening in April 2007, the 780-seat Grove Theatre has replaced the Queensway Hall as the town's premier arts centre.
 The Little Theatre, home of the Dunstable Rep Theatre Group, also hosts dramatic performances throughout the year.
 The auditorium, once part of the Chews Trust, was opened in 1964 by Bernard Bresslaw.
 It stands next to the historic Chews House on High Street South.
 The town also has numerous amateur dramatics societies that perform several shows a year, including the Square Drama Circle and Dunstable Amateur Operatics Society.

 A Wetherspoons called The Gary Cooper (named after the famous actor who attended the town's grammar school), and a nightclub called BOX3 are located in the Grove Park complex.
-The complex is also home to Central Bedfordshire College, the Performing Arts Depot (PAD), and BBC 3 Counties Radio.
+The complex is also home to Central Bedfordshire College, the Performing Arts Depot (PAD), and BBC Three Counties Radio.

+The town receives its television signals from the Sandy Heath TV transmitter.
+Local radio stations are BBC Three Counties Radio on 103.8 FM, Heart East on 97.6 FM and Luton and Dunstable Hospital Radio that broadcast from the Luton & Dunstable Hospital in Luton on 1134 AM.